 G. Blackwood

 The degree of Master of Marine Studies (M.M.S.) is offered in Fisheries Resource Management (FRM) and in Marine Spatial Planning and Management (MSPM).
-There is also a Graduate Diploma in Fisheries Resource Management.
+There is also a Graduate Diploma in Marine Studies (Fisheries Resource Management).

 Both the Fisheries Resource Management and the Marine Spatial Planning and Management program areas will be administered by Academic Directors appointed by the Vice-President (Marine Institute), together with Academic Advisory Committees.